Cool season production of tropical grasses

 Arthur Cameron, Principal Pastures Agronomist, Darwin

 There are a number of other tropical grasses which have cold tolerance, and may be suitable as alternatives to Forage sorghum and Finecut Rhodes.
-The cool season growth of seven other tropical grasses was compared with that of Finecut Rhodes at Coastal Plains Research Station to select one or more cultivars which have equivalent or better cool season growth and/or better acceptance by cattle and better grinding characteristics.
+The cool season growth of seven other tropical grasses is being compared with that of Finecut Rhodes at Coastal Plains Research Farm (CPRF) to select one or more cultivars which have equivalent or better cool season growth and/or better acceptance by cattle and better grinding characteristics.

 Seven of the grasses were sown by seed in December 2014.
 The eighth grass, Strickland Finger grass, was planted by runners in February 2015.
 The grasses planted and the first year’s yield results are presented in Table 1 (below).
 The establishment was good except for the Premier Digit grass which was attacked by Crab grass leaf beetle larvae.
 While Strickland finger grass and Premier digit yields were lower overall, the yields were similar for all of the grasses at the final harvest